FabricaIO/FabricaIO-App/README.md

 npm install
 ```

-### Start the app in development mode or build the app for usage (this must be built in Eelectron mode)
+### Start the app in development mode or build the app for usage (this must be built in Electron mode)

 ```bash
 quasar dev -m electron